joantune/maidSyncher/architecture/index.md

 ##### Package `pt.ist.maidSyncher.domain.activeCollab`

 Persisted instances of AC's artifacts.
-The class names are the same as the ones of the classes of the `pt.ist.maidSyncher.api.activeCollab` package. i.e. AC&lt;Name of artifact&gt;
+The class names are the same as the ones of the classes of the `pt.ist.maidSyncher.api.activeCollab` package. i.e. `AC&lt;Name of artifact&gt;`

-_which I admit, that it wasn't the best choice due to the need to add the full classname_
+_which I admit, that it wasn't the best choice due to the need to add the full classname most of the times_

 It also has the [sync behaviour](#synchingBehaviour) implementation.

 ##### Package `pt.ist.maidSyncher.domain.github`

 Persisted instances of GH's artifacts.
-The class names follow the same convention as the activeCollab ones i.e. GH&lt;Name of artifact on GH and Egit library&gt;;
+The class names follow the same convention as the activeCollab ones i.e. `GH&lt;Name of artifact on GH and Egit library&gt;`;

 It also has the [sync behaviour](#synchingBehaviour) implementation.